awpala/react-i-ii-review/props.md

 1. What are props?

+  * `props` represent the properties that are set on components that pass data between components (i.e., from parent to child).

 2. How do you pass props from a parent to a child?

+  * Setup up an attribute on the child from within the parent, and then pass down data or a function.

 3. How do you access props from a class based child component?

+  * `this.props.propName` for generic property `propName` from the parent.

 4. How do you access props from a functional component?

+  * `props.propName` used as an argument within the child.

 5. How do you bind a function to a parent component so that it can be passed to a child?

+  * Use `bind()` method explicitly and bind the method in the constructor (i.e., `this.propMethodName = this.propMethodName.bind(this)`).
+  * Alternatively, use an arrow function (binds automatically to the parent class)

 ### Understand